Please find more information on the cookies here

 The Buda Palace with its characteristic Dome, easily recognizable even from afar is one of the symbols of Budapest.
 As the highest point of the Palace, the Dome of the Hungarian National Gallery offers an unparalleled view on the capital.

-The Dome can be visited with a Dome Ticket bought at our cash desk (HUF 1000), depending on weather conditions from Tuesday to Sunday from 10 am to 5 pm.
+The Dome can be visited with a ticket bought to the permanent or temporary exhibitions, depending on weather conditions during opening hours from 10 am to 5 pm.

 For reasons of safety the Dome can host a maximum of 15 people at a time.